Tala Allababidi, BS

 Following discussions at the International Neuroscience Nursing Research Symposium in 2020 on variations in pain assessments and pain management between countries, it was concluded that adequate knowledge of patient backgrounds and preferences is needed to properly manage pain (Table 1) [6].

 Table 1.
 Summary of Cultural Influences and Nursing Implications post International Neuroscience.
 Nursing Research Symposium in August 2020.
-Data from Bautista C, Amatangelo MP, Baby P, Cassier-Woidasky A-K, Dycus K, Edoh EI, et al. Cultural perspectives on pain assessment and opioid use: International Neuroscience Nursing Research Symposium Conference Proceedings.
+SEE ARTICLE Data from Bautista C, Amatangelo MP, Baby P, Cassier-Woidasky A-K, Dycus K, Edoh EI, et al. Cultural perspectives on pain assessment and opioid use: International Neuroscience Nursing Research Symposium Conference Proceedings.
 Journal of Neuroscience Nursing.
 2021;53(3):149-156. doi:10.1097/jnn.0000000000000585.

 Religion also plays a major role in individual behaviors regarding pain.
 Patients’ acceptance of pain and intervention can be heavily influenced by their theology and religious doctrine [7].
 According to Catholic teachings, acceptance of suffering is a means of spiritual growth.
 There is concern about analgesic medications impacting a patient’s level of consciousness.
 This is especially relevant towards the end of life, when individuals are expected “share in the sufferings of Christ” [7].
 While these teachings allow for the use of analgesic medications, including opioids, maintaining some level of awareness is seen as imperative as death is often seen as the “last loving act” [7].
 In the Islamic faith, the use of substances that alter mental status is usually prohibited unless medically indicated.
 While alleviating suffering from pain is seen as a “righteous act”, maintenance of consciousness is encouraged so patients can worship for a longer period [8].
 Similarly, in Judaism, according to Immanuel Jakobovits, the father of Jewish medical ethics, it is viewed that “alleviating pain is just as important and noble as treating the actual disease” [9] Though opioid use can be viewed religiously as permissible, some patients might still choose to endure some levels of pain to maintain a higher level of alertness for spiritual gain [8].